Laura Fairchild Brodie Visiting Associate Professor of English

 Fiction Faculty, Taos Summer Writers' Conference

 Novel.
 All the Truth.
-Berkeley Books and Deutscher Taschenbuch Verlag, 2012.
+Berkley Books and Deutscher Taschenbuch Verlag, 2012.

 Nonfiction.
 Breaking Out: VMI and the Coming of Women.
 NY: Pantheon Books, 2000; NY: Vintage Books, 2001.

 "Wollstonecraft's Widow," forthcoming in Tulsa Studies in Women's Literature, 2017.

 "A Lesson from Jane," Personal Essay, Tin House, 2014.

 "Spiderman Summer." anthologized in the Bedford Introduction to Literature, 2013.
 First published in Shenandoah (Spring 2008).